wim-number37/sfz/TR-505/README.md

 # Roland TR-505 Drum Machine SFZ
-Soundfont instrument for use with the free TR-505.
-Available as of this writing at http://machines.hyperreal.org/manufacturers/Roland/TR-505/.
+Soundfont instrument for use with the free TR-505 samples vailable as of this writing at http://machines.hyperreal.org/manufacturers/Roland/TR-505/.

 Samples are expected in a samples folder below the one containing the sfz file. if not, edit or remove the default_path line below.